-- Section 4.1, "Configuring a Certified Database" - Section 4.2, "Creating Schemas for Oracle Database" - Section 4.3, "Creating Schemas for non-Oracle Databases" - Section 4.4, "Starting Repository Creating Utility" - Section 4.5, "Navigating the RCU Screens to Create the Schema"
+- Section 4.1, "Configuring a Certified Database" - Section 4.2, "Starting Repository Creation Utility" - Section 4.3, "Navigating the RCU Screens to Create the Schema"

 4.1 Configuring a Certified Database

 Before you begin, make sure you have installed and configured a certified database.
 For more information about the supported database, see the certification matrix at http://support.oracle.com.